Community

 King Range National Conservation Area

-Since 2000, We have worked together with the King Range National Conservation Area, managed by the Bureau of Land Management, to bring Lost Coast education programs and interpretive programs about nature to local schools and adults.
+Since 2000, We have worked together with the King Range National Conservation Area, managed by the Bureau of Land Management, to bring Lost Coast education, interpretive, stewardship, youth and citizen-science programs to the community and general public.

 The King Range National Conservation Area covers 68,000 wild and rugged acres and extends along 35 miles of coastline in a spectacular meeting of land and sea.
 Over 100 miles of trails and few winding roads keep human impact light.